sanatonek/EHR-FM_memorization/README.md

 # FEMR Memorization

-Code for ```An Investigation of Memorization Risk in Healthcare Foundation Models```, in submission at ICML 2025.
+Code for ```An Investigation of Memorization Risk in Healthcare Foundation Models```, in submission at NeurIPS 2025.

 ![Alt text](overview.png)